 Apprenticed to Harper’s Bazaar, surrealistic fashion photographer William Silano, NYC.

-Retired now from working as a professional interiors/architectural photographer having come full circle, returning to my one true love, being the me I was meant to be.
+Retired now from working as a professional interiors/architectural photographer having come full circle, returning to my one true love, being the me I was always meant to be.